Antonia Delaere

-Antonia Delaere (born 1 August 1994) is a Belgian basketball player for Perfumerías Avenida, in the Liga Femenina de Baloncesto, the Spanish Women's League.
-She also plays in the Belgian national team.
+Antonia Delaere (born 1 August 1994) is a Belgian basketball player for the Minnesota Lynx in the WNBA.
+She plays internationally for the Belgian national team.

 She participated at the EuroBasket Women 2017, the EuroBasket Women 2021 where Belgium won the bronze medal.
 She was also part of the Belgian squad that became European champion in 2023 and 2025.
 In that latter tournament, she became the unlikely match winner for Belgium in both the semi-final against Italy and the final against Spain making clutch match winning baskets allowing Belgium to overtake the lead in both games with reps.
 17 and 5 seconds left on the clock.